birshert/Langton-Ant/README.md

 cycle - one of the main goals of the work, the "highway" cycle

 3-relevant - second main part, some most often met relevant "paths"

+analysis - the final output of the part2 file, shows some interesting info about the starts

+report.final - my final report summing up the work done